M62 motorway: Development

-In 1987, the Department of Transport proposed a parallel relief road to combat congestion around Manchester.
+In 1987 the Department of Transport proposed a parallel relief road to combat congestion around Manchester.
 It would have been restricted to long-distance traffic, and the current route, part of the Manchester Outer Ring Road (later the M60), used for local traffic.
 The proposal suggested the closure of junction 13.
 The proposal was designated a "long term" improvement in 1994, and cancelled on 23 November 1995.

-In 1998, the section between Eccles Interchange and Simister Interchange (junctions 12 to 18) was designated the M60.
+In 1998 the section between Eccles Interchange and Simister Island (junctions 12 to 18) was designated the M60.
 Since then, two junctions were opened—in December 2002, the missing junction 8 was opened to allow access to the A574 and the Omega Development Site, while in January 2006, junction 32a was opened to link to the upgraded A1(M).
 The UK's first motorway high-occupancy vehicle lane was opened at junction 26 in 2008 for eastbound traffic from the M606 with more than one occupant.